-Choosing Campbellsville University’s Medical Office Assistant program means more than
+Choosing Campbellsville University’s Medical Office Assistant program means gaining

-- Strong Career Preparation: Graduate ready to enter a fast-growing field with practical skills in medical office
+enter a growing field with practical skills in office management, billing, coding,

 - Core Studies: Courses include general office procedures, medical office management, financial